tikalk/blog-post-drafts/remote-work.md

 If one of my routers fail, I just replace it, if one ISP fails, I just have another one already predefined in the router for a fallback.

-I also have a backup computer already predefined to work.
+I also have a backup computer already predefined to work, this might be an overkill for a lot of situation but it's definitely good use for an older generation Macbook.

 ### Putting it all together